suud/awesome-1729/readme.md

 - [The Ledger of Records](https://1729.com/slides/ledger-of-record.pdf) - Slides of the second 1729 lecture.
 - [Algorithmic Fact Checking](https://1729.com/slides/algorithmic-fact-checking.pdf) - Slides of the 7th 1729 lecture.
 - [The Gray Lady Winked](https://www.amazon.com/Gray-Lady-Winked-Misreporting-Fabrications/dp/1736703307) - Book that analyzes how the New York Times impacts policy, politics and history.

+## Longevity

+- [The Purpose of Technology](https://balajis.com/the-purpose-of-technology/) - Article about why the ultimate purpose of technology is to eliminate mortality.
+- [Lifespan](https://lifespanbook.com/) - Book about why we age and why we don't have to.
+- [Lifespan with Dr. David Sinclair](https://open.spotify.com/show/3PkkSdQE8DfeiKvSk1Mg1J) - Podcast discussing why we age and interventions for slowing and reversing aging.
+- [The Fable of the Dragon-Tyrant](https://www.nickbostrom.com/fable/dragon.html) - Fable about moral reasons for longevity reserach.
+- [Vincent Weisser: Longevity](https://www.vincentweisser.com/longevity) - List of resources about longevity.
+- [Vincent Weisser: Biohacking](https://www.vincentweisser.com/biohacking) - List of resources about biohacking.

 <!-- END CONTENT -->